 Murad Ali is currently working as research officer at center for international strategic studies (CISS) Islamabad.
 He did Mphil in international relations from the University of Peshawar and MSC in international Relations from National Defense University Islamabad.
 Before joining CISS, he also served as lecturer in the department of peace and conflict studies at University of Swabi where he is also credited to launch International Relations as a seperate discipline under the umbrella of the department of peace and conflict Studies.
 His research work focuses on the areas of strategic stability, nuclear studies, foreign policy, arms control and disarmament and international security.

 Abdul Moiz Khan works with CISS as Research Officer.
 He previously worked as Research and Teaching Assistant at School of Politics and IR, Quaid-i-Azam University, Islamabad.
 He has Bachelors in Political Science from Quaid-i-Azam University, Islamabad.
-He also wrote research article for BASIC, UK based think tank.
+He also wrote research articles for BASIC, UK based think tank.
 His research interests include Emerging Technologies, Strategic Stability, Military Modernization, Strategic Doctrine and South Asia.

 Dr. Rahat Iqbal is currently working as an Associate Director in Center for International Strategic Studies.
-She has persuaded her doctorate in the field of strategic studies from department of International Relations, University of Peshawar.
+She has pursued her doctorate in the field of strategic studies from department of International Relations, University of Peshawar.
 Besides her doctorate she has also gained sufficient experience in project/program design, planning, research, monitoring and evaluation in both humanitarian, health, education and development scenarios.
-Apart from that she has an excellent interpersonal, communication, motivational, conflict management and resolution skills with informed decision-making abilities.
+Apart from that she has excellent interpersonal, communication, motivational, conflict management and resolution skills with informed decision-making abilities.
 She has her interest in the areas of nuclear studies, arms control and disarmament, foreign policy, strategic studies, national security etc.

 Muhammad Shakir is working as a Research Fellow at the Center for International Strategic Studies (CISS).
 He holds M.Sc. degree in Strategic & Nuclear Studies, from the National Defence University (NDU), Islamabad.
 His areas of interests include Arms Control & Disarmament, Nonproliferation of WMDs, and Nuclear Discourse in South Asia.